Installation

 Windows support

 Tesseract is fully supported on Windows via the Windows Subsystem for Linux (WSL).
-For guidance, please refer to the official documentation.
+See the official WSL documentation for setup instructions.

 Conflicting executables